peshay/tpm/README.md

 #### generatePass(conn)

-*Generates a random password from Team Password Manager.*
+*Returns a random password from Team Password Manager as string.*

 ### Functions that create data to TeamPasswordManager
 ---